WG-SpaceCoder/bar-chart-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.2.

+## TODOS

+This app was built without using a chart library or any other external library on purpose as a challenge.
+I would do a few things differently given more time.
+I would make the table sticky and have some of the fields be links as there is a link provided.
+I would have the table be scrollable with a sticky header as the page can get really quite long where you are far from the header.
+I would either use a chat library or finesse the chart a bit more to have it scale better.
+I would rename some of the components to be better named as I started not fully understanding the type of data I was consuming and displaying.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.